cheshirekow/algorithm2e-latexml/doc/readme.txt

 *   There is a relevant thread on
     [the mailing list][]
-*   This code is mostly a proof of concept and has been semi abandoned.
+*   This code is mostly a proof of concept and not all features are implemented.
 I hope to get around to it sooner or later.

 [the mailing list]: http://lists.jacobs-university.de/pipermail/project-latexml/2011-July/000507.html